Introduction to Oregon Slot Machine Casino Gambling 2018

 - 1.5% of net proceeds deposited into a veterans’ services fund created by the State Legislature.

 The largest casino in Oregon is the Spirit Mountain Casino.
 It has 2,000 gaming machines and 49 table games.
 The second largest is Wildhorse Resort & Casino, having 1,200 gaming machines and 17 table games.
+Neither of these casinos offer video poker gaming machines.

 - Chinook Winds Casino Resort in Lincoln City;